alexmanrique/blog/_posts/2022-01-30-habits-to-develop-as-a-software-engineer.md

 Photo by <a href="https://unsplash.com/@thisisengineering?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">ThisisEngineering RAEng</a> on <a href="https://unsplash.com/s/photos/developer?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 {: refdef}

 In this post, we are going to talk about which habits are interesting to develop as a software engineer.
 Habits are important in our daily lives.
-Developing good habits to improve as a software engineer is interesting.
+Developing good habits to improve as a software engineer is something that will pay off in the long term.

 ## Be open to receiving feedback from your code.